A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: Introduction

 Below is the layout of the paper.
 In Section 2, we give a review of Kronheimer's original construction of ALE spaces \cite{kronheimer} and introduce various notations.
 In Section 3, we give an overview of the new gauge-theoretic construction of ALE spaces where we write down the bundles and gauge groups that we will working with for the construction.
 We also sketch the procedures for constructing the moduli spaces.
-In Section 4, we construct hyperkähler structures on some infinite-dimensional spaces which will be important for the construction.
+In Section 4, we construct hyperk{\"a}hler structures on some infinite-dimensional spaces which will be important for the construction.
 Section 5 and Section 6 deal with the main technical steps for proving the main theorem (cf. Theorem \ref{main}) and we prove the main theorem in Section 7.

-This new construction also leads to several different directions for generalizations which we will not discuss in detail here.
+We emphasize here that all the hyperk{\"a}hler metrics appearing in this paper are \emph{complete}.